n7on/docker-internals/README.md

 We could use the image in WSL2, importing the filesystem as a tarball in WSL2 will create a new WSL2 "distribution".

 WSL2 actually has a lot common with Docker, each distribution runs under same kernel, and the kernel runs in a light-weight Hyper-V VM.
 So all distributions share host.
 Meaning that a WSL2 distribution and Docker Containers are conceptually same thing.
 WSL2 distributions are initialized differently though, while Docker Containers basically runs one main process, WSL2 runs a normal init (like System V or System D) starting up lot's of different processes, behaving more like a Linux distribution.

+Docker Desktop for Windows can be used with WSL2, which will create 2 WSL2 distributions (docker-desktop & docker-desktop-data).
+The one where Docker Runtime runs is docker-desktop.

+We could use any Docker image in WSL2 by doing following:

 Ex.
 Use image with WSL2